orgg92/LAN-Man/readme.md

 <b> Back end </b>
 - The part of the service that glues all other parts together
 - JSON data sent using the API is interpreted based on the api route and then pushed into the relevant array
-- When each array gets to a length of 100, the first element will be shifted out of the array
+- When each array gets to a length of 100, the first element will be shifted out of the array (here we could implement permanent storage and store events in blocks of 100)
 - Express is used to create the routes and as previously mentioned the templating engine is Pug.
+- So far the project uses Basic Auth with a generic username/pass combo and the API end points protected with a token.

 <b> Services </b>
 - Managing and remembering the name of each service is slightly tricky - so I made a script with each module of the whole project to start or stop these.